 Newport’s teen mental health treatment programs are located nationwide.
 We have residential and outpatient locations in states including California, Connecticut, Georgia, Maryland, Minnesota, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.
 Our mental health services for teenagers serve families from around the country.
 And we are continually expanding to provide more access to mental health therapy for teens and families, particularly in areas where there are a limited number of treatment centers for teen mental health.

 At Newport Academy, we understand the importance of the teen mental health treatment environment.
-Therefore, all of our locations are in serene and beautiful settings and feature comfortable, home-like living spaces.
-Each program location features amenities like on-site gardens, art and music studios, gyms, and peaceful spaces for yoga and meditation.
+Therefore, our locations are in serene and beautiful settings and feature comfortable, home-like living spaces.
+Program locations features amenities like on-site gardens, art and music studios, gyms, and peaceful spaces for yoga and meditation.
 Our Learning Labs for academic and life skills education are outfitted with the latest technology.

 Newport holds the Gold Seal of Approval® from The Joint Commission, the nation’s oldest and largest healthcare accrediting body, and is affiliated with a wide range of national organizations and certification bodies.